-- 2.1 These Guidelines contain details of the recommended minimum stipends, allowances and benefits, which the Standing Committee has approved with effect from 1 January 2021.
+- 2.1.
+These Guidelines contain details of the recommended minimum stipends, allowances and benefits, which the Standing Committee has approved with effect from 1 January 2023.
 Individual parishes may choose to be more generous than paying the minimum.
 It is the responsibility of the parish council to fix the stipends, allowances and benefits for the rector, and, with the rector's consent, the stipends, allowances and benefits for the other ministry staff.
-Thus, it is important that the ministry staff and parish council have a thorough understanding of these Guidelines and their application. - 2.2 It is strongly recommended that the parish council determine and document a 'ministry staff remuneration policy' for the parish, with reference to these Guidelines.
-The policy may include, for example, under what circumstances more than the recommended minimum stipend will be paid, the basis for determining the amount of the variable travel component, the ministry related expenses that will be paid by the parish, housing arrangements for ministry staff and the nature of any other expenses that may be paid from an MEA.
-Refer sample remuneration policy. - 2.3 The following steps may help facilitate the process of determining the remuneration of ministry staff - (a) Determine the entitlements for each ministry staff member in light of these Guidelines and after due consideration of their personal circumstances (refer section 5).
-Refer to the Remuneration Process Flowchart to help clarify the nature of the role and the applicability of certain minimum conditions under National Employment Standards (Fair Work Aust.) and Diocesan remuneration recommendations. - (b) Determine the nature and extent of any ministry related expenses to be borne by the parish. (refer sections 10 and 11) - (c) Document the result of your discussions (eg, a minute or policy document) for each ministry staff member and communicate to the treasurer and/or office administrator responsible. - (d) Complete the sample Stipend Package calculator. - 2.4 These Guidelines set out the recommended minimum stipend for ministry staff.
+Thus, it is important that the ministry staff and parish council have a thorough understanding of these Guidelines and their application. - 2.2.
+It is strongly recommended that the parish council determine and document a 'ministry staff remuneration policy' for the parish, with reference to these Guidelines.
+The policy may include, for example, under what circumstances more than the recommended minimum stipend will be paid, the basis for determining the amount of the variable travel component, the ministry related expenses that will be paid by the parish, and housing arrangements for ministry staff.
+Refer Sample Remuneration Policy. - 2.3.
+The following steps may help facilitate the process of determining the remuneration of ministry staff - (a) Determine the entitlements for each ministry staff member in light of these Guidelines and after due consideration of their personal circumstances (refer section 5).
+Refer to the Remuneration Process Flowchart to help clarify the nature of the role and the applicability of certain minimum conditions under National Employment Standards (Fair Work Aust.) and Diocesan remuneration recommendations. - (b) Determine the nature and extent of any ministry related expenses to be borne by the parish. (refer section 10) - (c) Document the result of your discussions (e.g., a minute or policy document) for each ministry staff member and communicate to the treasurer and/or office administrator responsible. - (d) Complete the sample Stipend Package calculator. - 2.4.
+These Guidelines set out the recommended minimum stipend for ministry staff.
 However, parishes must ensure that the stipend paid to a ministry staff member who is an employee (i.e., non-ordained staff) is no less than the National Minimum Wage (NMW).
-The NMW for the financial year starting 1 July 2020 is \$19.84 per hour.
-The recommended minimum stipend for staff in the category of 'Youth and children minister Diploma, 1st to 3rd year' is \$44,103.
-If a staff member paid that stipend was required to work 6 days a week at 7.6 hours a day, their hourly rate would fall below the NMW (i.e., \$44,103 / 52 / 6 / 7.6 = \$18.60 per hour) refer sections 6.18-6.20.

-2.5 These Guidelines are only applicable to ministry staff in Anglican parishes in the Diocese of Sydney.
+The NMW for the financial year starting 1 July 2022 is \$21.38 per hour.
+The recommended minimum stipend for staff in the category of 'Youth and children minister Diploma, 1st to 3rd year' is \$46,269.
+If a staff member paid that stipend was required to work 6 days a week at 7.6 hours a day, their hourly rate would fall below the NMW (i.e., \$46,269 / 52 / 6 / 7.6 = \$19.51 per hour) refer sections 6.18-6.20. - 2.5.
+These Guidelines are only applicable to ministry staff in Anglican parishes in the Diocese of Sydney.
 Different tax rules and employment conditions may apply to other staff.
 Accordingly, these Guidelines do not apply to administrative or support staff employed by parishes, nor to clergy employed by organisations.